 In addition to the essential recording feature, there are also several other features to enrich your experience of screen recording.
 Find any that appeal to you and follow the instructions to use them.

 This function is for users who need to record an event that will happen in the future.
-Go to Settings > Task Scheduler in the top menu to configure the recording start time.
+Click the Task Scheduler option from the main interface, and the window to configure the scheduled task will appear.
 You can also configure the duration, date schedule (if you need to record on a daily or weekly basis), and more.
 In a short amount of time, you can finish your plan and leave the rest for the software.
 This feature is beneficial for monitoring screens, recording live shows on the web, recording webinars, and so on.

 This versatile program includes a built-in snapshot feature, letting you capture any region of your screen quickly and edit the image before saving it.
-Click the Screenshot icon in the top menu, and your mouse will turn into a crosshair, allowing you to drag to choose a region on the current screen.
+Click the Screenshot option located at the upper part of the tool interface, and your mouse will turn into a crosshair, allowing you to drag to choose a region on the current screen.
 When you release your mouse, the program will capture the region you selected.
 From the horizontal toolbar, you can annotate the image with a rich variety of shapes, text, lines, arrows, and more.
 From the vertical toolbar, you can save your image in the desired format, deliver it to social networks, connect to a printer, and more.